An ontological argument for fundamental physics

 5) Causality: He thought it is “odd” to say that laws of physics “govern” the physical phenomena and “we might think that physical laws are just summaries of regularities”.
 He was telling laws of physics can’t cause anything.
 That is true, but causality itself is less fundamental than laws of physics.
 Whether an event can be caused by another event is dictated by the laws of physics.
 An event (point in spacetime) can only be caused by events in its past light cone, and it can only cause events in its future light cone (“can” but these causal relations are not necessary).
 When gravity is weak, the causal structure is trivial (i.e., light cones are always at 45 degrees).
 But near black holes, they bend significantly, and inside the event horizon, the time direction and radial direction both switch.
 It is the laws of physics that makes causality to be trivial when gravity is weak but weird near black holes.

 This is all in (the empirically established) general relativity.
 Quantum gravity is not yet understood, but the causal structure of quantum gravity will be even weirder.
+I wouldn’t be surprised if weird things like Retrocausality happen at the Planck scale.
 The below picture from The Road to Reality compares the causal structure of quantum gravity theories.
 Many proposed quantum gravity theories have fuzzy light cones like (a), but Penrose’s Twistor theory has (b).
-So, since causality itself depends on a specific quantum gravity theory, I think it is appropritate to say that the laws of physics “govern” physical phenomena.
+So, since causality itself depends on a specific quantum gravity theory, I think it is appropriate to say that the laws of physics “govern” physical phenomena.

 Random note: For W. L. Craig’s Kalam cosmological argument, an objection that I have never seen is that he is applying a version of causality that is invalid at the initial singularity.
 When we are somewhat far from singularities, the quantum gravity fluctuations in light cones will be small and are described by the effective field theory approaximation of quantum gravity (arXiv:2106.05912).
 But, as we go near singularities (order of Planck length ($1.6\times 10^{-35}m$) from black hole singularities or order of Planck time ($5.4\times 10^{-44}s$) from initial singularities), these fluctuations increase and depend on a particlaur quantum gravity theory.
 Calculations near the singularities have not yet been done in any of the proposed theories.
 The causal structure at the Planck scale might be much weirder than we currently expect.
 So, Craig’s premises are unfounded.